diffpy/diffpy.structure/README.txt

     sudo aptitude install \
         python-setuptools python-numpy

+For Mac OS X machine with the MacPorts package manager one could do

+    sudo port install \
+        python27 py27-setuptools py27-numpy

+When installing with MacPorts, make sure the MacPorts bin directory is the first in the system PATH and that python27 is selected as the default Python version in MacPorts:

+    sudo port select --set python python27

-For other Linux distributions use their respective package manager; note the packages may have slightly different names.  diffpy.Structure should work on other Unix-like operating systems and on Mac as well.
+For other Linux distributions use their respective package manager; note the packages may have slightly different names. diffpy.Structure should work on other Unix-like operating systems as well.
 Please, search the web for instructions how to install external dependencies on your particular system.

 INSTALLATION

+The easiest option is to use the latest DiffPy-CMI release bundle from http://www.diffpy.org/, which comes with diffpy.Structure and all other dependencies included.

 To install the diffpy.Structure package: